-Year 2022-23 South Derbyshire District Council
+South Derbyshire District Council

-CR2 Fraudulent activities The possibility of fraud being undetected.
-CR3 Procurement Services Limited resources to enable good quality advice and support for Services.
-CR4 Public Building Ensuring public buildings are safe and have adequate repair budgets to ensure they remain fit for purpose.
-CR7 Payroll Service There is no additional capacity or expertise within the team to cope with any down time so the risk CR8 Payroll Software Contract Expiry The contract expires in May 2025.
-CR9 Transformation Compliance Committing to already allocated resources or finances of projects outside the annual work program for ICT and Business Change CR10 Banking and Counterparty Limits Authorised signatories being unavailable, Internet failure resulting in no access to the bank accou CR11 Failure of systems external to Finance The Academy system interfaces data for Housing Benefit, Council Tax and Business Rates daily.
-AIM system interfaces cash files daily.
+CR11 Failure of systems external to Finance The Academy system interfaces data for Housing Benefit, Council Tax and Business Rates daily.
+The AIM system interfaces cash files daily.
 CR12 Government Funding A reduction in core funding CR13 The Economy The impact of the national economic situation locally.
 CR14 Technology, Data and Security - keeping pace with developments in IT, together with the management and security of data There is a potential security risk for running outdated or unsupported systems.
-Employees not foll due process in relation to IT and data security CR15 Technology and Data - quality of performance data.
-Inaccurate monitoring and reporting of performance data CR16 Business Continuity Flu Pandemic, Fuel Shortage, Loss of Buildings, ICT Failure İ CR17 Capacity and Resilience Service demand and loss of skills İ CR18 Terrorism and potentially violent situations As a public body there is a potential for the Council and its workforce to become a target.
+Employees not following due process in relation to IT and data security CR15 Technology and Data - quality of performance data.
+Inaccurate monitoring and reporting of performance data CR16 Business Continuity Flu Pandemic, Fuel Shortage, Loss of Buildings, ICT Failure CR17 Capacity and Resilience Service demand and loss of skills CR18 Terrorism and potentially violent situations As a public body there is a potential for the Council and its workforce to become a target.
 CR19 Statute and Regulation Failure to meet requirements.
 CR20 Health and Safety the potential to contravene regulations through bad practice.
-CR21 Managing the environmental impact of incidents across the District Incidents arising directly from actions by the Council in the provision of its services.
-For example, spill which contaminates land or water courses CR22 Climate Emergency The failure of the Council to achieve carbon neutrality for its operations by 2030 and carbon neutron for the District by 2050.
-1
+CR21 Managing the environmental impact of incidents across the district Incidents arising directly from actions by the Council in the provision of its services.
+For example, an oil spill which contaminates land or water courses CR22 Climate Emergency The failure of the Council to achieve carbon neutrality for its operations by 2030 and carbon neutrality for the district by 2050.
+CR23 Internet Connection The effects of the internet connection becoming unavailable for a length of time would be a major incident.
+CR24 Technical Resource The Council relies on a small pool of technical specialists and support operatives to keep the organisation operational CR26 Supply Chain EU shortage of materials to manufacture coloured plastic.
+National shortage of agency drivers to undertake HGV driving.
+There is fast becoming a global shortage of microchips and some vehicle manufacturers have suspended production of new vehicles, CR27 External audit of the Council's accounts Increased length in time for the external audit of the Council's accounts.
+1 I .